Setting up and using blogs

 If you are authorized to add a blog post, an Add post button will appear above the topic list.

 After clicking this button, you can enter the subject and the body of the new topic.
 You can use the content editor toolbar to format the body text, and add links and tables.
-Administrators in admin view can also add pictures, documents, and ArtText, or modify the underlying HTML.
+Administrators in admin view can also add pictures, documents, and ArtText, or modify the underlying HTML, using the More menu that appears within the toolbar.

 You can also set the posting time and date.
 This does not affect when the post appears on the blog – it will appear as soon as you click the Post button – but only the time and date that appears below the post title.